-The Trustee receives MiFID II reporting from Mercer each quarter, which provides this information, but does not monitor portfolio turnover costs and has not set ranges in respect of them.
+The Trustee receives MiFID II reporting from Mercer each quarter, which reports performance net of turnover costs.
 This position is kept under review.

 6.5.
 Duration of investment arrangements

 As the Trustee is a long-term investor, it does not expect to make changes to the investment arrangements on a frequent basis.